tbartels/Contract/Contract.md

 Once the entire outstanding balance of the project has been paid, all relevant copyright of The Work that can be assigned to You shall be.

-There will likely be a few grey areas if The Work is a workshop or conference talk that You have paid for but not explicitly commissioned.
-For example: if I were to give a public talk at Your conference, I would like to retain copyright of the slides etc. so as to share them with the wider community; if I am commissioned to give a workshop specifically for/to Your business, You would retain the copyright.
-I like to think we can agree on the intricacies of these on a case-by-case basis.

 ## Disclosure

 I am more than happy to sign a Non-Disclosure Agreement (NDA) in order to work on Your project.

-I often like to write and tweet about the projects I am currently working on; if there is no NDA in place I shall assume that You authorise me to do this.
-Please explicitly state if this is not acceptable before signing this document.

 I shall explicitly seek Your consent before open sourcing—or writing in any detail about—any of the code or techniques employed in The Work.